-There’s nothing better than getting friends and family together to celebrate Thanksgiving with a spectacular dinner.
-But if your family includes members with four paws, fur and a talent for snaffling things they shouldn’t, extra care is needed.
+There’s nothing better than getting friends and family together to celebrate Thanksgiving with a spectacular Thanksgiving feast.
+But if your family includes members with four paws, fur, and a talent for snaffling things they shouldn’t, extra care is needed.

-So here are our tips for keeping the holiday spirit alive and our dogs safe.
+So here are our tips for dogs and thanksgiving; keeping the holiday spirit alive and our dogs safe.

 Interactive feeders are a great way of keeping your dog occupied while apart from the family group.
 They can be stuffed with a variety of fillings and frozen to make the experience last even longer.

 Plain turkey meat is okay for your dog as long as it’s cooked and boneless.
-On the whole, the lean white meat is easier to digest than the darker fatty meat so is less likely to upset your dog’s stomach.
+On the whole, the lean white meat is easier to digest than the darker fatty meat, so it is less likely to upset your dog’s stomach.

-Stay away from giving your dog turkey skin.
-Not only is it fatty but with all the butter and spices that are rubbed into it makes it additionally hard for your dog to digest.
+Stay away from giving your dog thanksgiving turkey skin.
+Not only is it fatty, but all the butter and spices that are rubbed into it make it additionally hard for your dog to digest.

 Make no bones about it

-Splinters can cause severe injuries including cuts, lacerations and blockages in the mouth, throat, stomach and intestines.
-So keep your dog well away from all cooked bones especially birds as the bones are hollow and much more likely to crack.
+Splinters can cause severe injuries, including cuts, lacerations, and blockages in the mouth, throat, stomach, and intestines.
+So keep your pets well away from all cooked bones, especially birds, as the bones are hollow and much more likely to crack.

 Bin safety is vital.
 Turkey smells, and it smells delicious to your dog.
 No matter how well you hide the turkey carcass, you will not fool your dog.